Women experience hair loss too. Here's what can help

 Ten years later, she started losing hair again, and now she's completely bald.
 "And there's ways to live beautifully with this," Chassin says.

-"We're not saying that everybody should reach this stage where they just are so comfortable going out bald," she say.
+"We're not saying that everybody should reach this stage where they just are so comfortable going out bald," she says.
 But she thinks it's an option "that should become as normal for women as it is for men, if we want to."
-She sometimes leaves home with her head uncovered, and other times wears a scarf and hat.
+She sometimes leaves home with her head uncovered and other times wears a scarf and hat.

-Richards says she's found support and community with other women with alopecia in online forums like Reddit – including hair loss influencers.
+Richards says she's found support and community with other women with alopecia — including hair loss influencers — in online forums like Reddit.

 "There's always going to be somebody to hold your hand, cheer you on.
 And if you ever feel like your beauty is compromised, beauty gets redefined," she says.